sigalor/whatsapp-web-reveng/README.md

 8. Turn this string into an image (e.g. using `pyqrcode`) and scan it using the WhatsApp app.

 ### After scanning the QR code
-9. Immediately after you scan the QR code, the websocket received several important JSON messages that build up the encryption details.
+9. Immediately after you scan the QR code, the websocket receives several important JSON messages that build up the encryption details.
 These use the specified message format and have a JSON _array_ as payload.
 Their message tag has no special meaning.
-The second entry is an object.
 The first entry of the JSON array has one of the following values:
 	- `Conn`: array contains JSON object as second element with connection information containing the following attributes and many more:
 		- `battery`: the current battery percentage of your phone
 		- `browserToken` (could be important, but not used by the application yet)